Morbden/fluido-ui/syntax-test.md

-# The Fluido UI styling syntax
+# Writing styles should be Fluid

-Writing style rules for your custom components should be easy.
-Either you being an experienced front-end developer or not.
+Writing style rules for your custom components should be enjoyable.
+Doesn't matter if you're an experienced front-end developer or not.

 If you already used styled-components (or goober, or emotion, or similar) you should be able to write the styling for components using the same syntax as you're already accustomed.
 Just go ahead and try it.